cswingler/MB7621_modem_scraper/README.md

 Note that some characters that start with % and followed by two characters are encoded.
 Go [here](https://www.w3schools.com/tags/ref_urlencode.ASP) to decode them.
 In my example, %3D is equal sign "=".
 So my password would be ```aAbBcCdDeEfF==```.

 Edit the config.cfg file and enter your newly discovered password there.
 Note that quotes are not required.
+Here is what the config might look like:

 ```
 [MB7621]